-Should consent be granted, the construction programme is expected to run for approximately three months.
+Should consent be granted, the construction programme is expected to run for approximately one month.
 The overall programme for the works is still to be confirmed.
 The key activities during construction are as follows:

-- Site clearance/earthworks. - Demolition of existing facilities (e.g. existing kerb, areas of footway and gully). - Construction of new facilities including two bus stops, a new kerbs, areas of footway, gullies and replacement of road signage and markings.
+- Site clearance/earthworks (e.g removal of road markings/kerbs, area of footway). - Demolition of existing facilities (e.g. existing kerb and gully). - Construction of new facilities including extended new bus stand/stop, widening of the existing bus lane a new kerbs, area of footway and gully and replacement of road signage and markings.